 Delayed arrival at a final destination between three to six hours will cost large airlines $400 and small airlines $125.
 Delays between six to nine hours will cost $700 for large airlines and $250 for small airlines.
 Delays greater than nine hours will cost large airlines $1,000 and smaller airlines $500.
 Regulations also state that children under the age of five are to be seated next to their parent or guardian, children aged five to 11 will be in the same row or just one seat away from their parent or guardian, and children between age 12 -13 will not be more than a row away.

 Travellers will get up to a year to file a compensation claim caused by “delays or cancellations that are in the airline’s control and not related to safety”.
 The airline must also rebook customers free of charge.

-Even better news for Canadian, Europe has already adopted tough passenger protection rules, so flights into and out of Europe have similar policies in place.
+Even better news for Canadians, Europe has already adopted tough passenger protection rules, so flights into and out of Europe have similar policies in place.

-The new rules sound promising and spell out everything that an air traveler is entitled to receive.
+The new rules sound promising and spell out everything that an air traveller is entitled to receive.
 However, they don’t cover every situation.
 That’s why it’s still important to use trip cancellation insurance.